adamdmharvey/auth0-docs/articles/integrations/sharepoint.md

 You can customize the login page by following the instructions in the [documentation on customizing the login page](/universal-login#simple-customization).

-You might wish to provide a way to let users authenticate with Sharepoint using Windows Authentication, bypassing Auth0.
+You might wish to provide a way to let users authenticate with SharePoint using Windows Authentication, bypassing Auth0.
 You can do that by customizing the login page, adding a link to the Windows Authentication endpoint (usually similar to `https://yoursharepointserver/_windows/default.aspx?ReturnUrl=/_layouts/15/Authenticate.aspx`).

 On way of doing it is by using jQuery to modify the <dfn data-key="lock">Lock widget</dfn> and add a link to the Windows Authentication endpoint.